WILD CHILD PLAYGARDEN & WILDSCHOOLING

 Our Main Programs:

 Wild Child Playgarden & Wildschooling operates as a private membership association, deeply rooted in the mission and values of Earth Tributes, our guiding nonprofit.
-Earth Tributes is a European-based organization focused on fostering a heart-centered connection with nature, ecological stewardship, creative education, and global community-building.
+Earth Tributes is an organization that fosters a heart-centered connection with nature, ecological stewardship, creative education, and global community-building.

 Our private membership model ensures a safe, personalized environment where members can explore holistic, bilingual programs while maintaining privacy and flexibility.